 Two power supply/cooling modules (PSUs) are mounted in the rear of the D-brick2.
 These modules supply redundant cooling and power to the enclosure and are auto-ranging.
-The supplies should be plugged into your SGI rack's power distribution unit (PDU).
-Four LEDs mounted on the rear panel of the PSU/cooling module indicate the status of the power supply and the fans (see Figure 11-4 on page 164).
+The supplies should be plugged into your SGI rack's power distribution strip (PDS).
+Four LEDs mounted on the rear panel of the D-brick2's PSU/cooling module indicate the status of the power supply and the fans (see Figure 11-4 on page 116).